Methods of Expressing Concentration

 Different methods are used to express concentration based on the requirements of pharmaceutical analysis.
 Mass-based methods are used in formulations, molar-based methods in chemical reactions, and trace-level methods in impurity analysis.
 Understanding these expressions ensures accurate drug formulation, dosing, and quality control.

-One Reply to “Methods of Expressing Concentration”
+One thought on “Methods of Expressing Concentration

 Leave a Reply